 Notification system design - The invisible stuff

 So much of NSD is not visible and often seems obvious only after the fact.
-However, good notification design has the power of making a tool far more intuitive-as if it can anticipate the user's actions.
-Here are the topics and considerations that have been on our minds so far:
+However, good notification design has the power of making a tool far more intuitive-as if it can anticipate the user’s actions.

 Timeliness: the right moment